Our website uses cookies for statistical purposes.

 In Vietnam, taxation is regulated by the Law on Tax Administration and various other related laws and regulations.
 The main types of taxes imposed on businesses and individuals in Vietnam include:

 In addition to these taxes, businesses may also be subject to other charges, such as land use and environmental protection fees.
-It is important for businesses and individuals to comply with tax regulations if they are interested in setting up a joint stock company in Vietnam.
-As, taxation in this country can be complex, so it is recommended to consult with our professional tax advisor for specific guidance.
+It is important for businesses and individuals to comply with tax regulations if they are interested in company formation in Vietnam.
+As taxation in this country can be complex, it is recommended to consult with our professional tax advisor for specific guidance.